 Honeybees.
 No matter whether you love ’em or hate ’em, they are an endangered species these days.
 Under fire from a host of environmental hazards, bees have become the darling of local farmers and backyard gardeners eager to offer a few much-needed alternatives to imported, and potentially un-pure, honey and other sweeteners.

-At the recent 2nd Annual Oregon Honey Festival, a growing community of beekeepers and producers of honey products came together to educate the public about the importance of buying local or regionally harvested honey, or at the very least, getting it from small batch U.S. honey producers.
+A growing community of beekeepers and producers of honey products gather each year at the Oregon Honey Festival to offer product tastings and to educate the public about the importance of buying local or regionally harvested honey, or at the very least, getting it from small batch U.S. honey producers.

 Here’s a few bee facts: